paridhiagarwall/Documents-Documentation/AI Voice Assistant - Dashboard.md

 # AI Voice and Chat Dashboard Document

-This comprehensive handbook contains all essential information for Admin users of the LiaPlus platform, including dashboard operations, QA responsibilities, project workflows, and company policies.
+This comprehensive handbook contains all essential information for Admin users of the platform, including dashboard operations, QA responsibilities, project workflows, and company policies.
 This document is designed for independent learning without requiring external explanation.

 ***

-## 1. LiaPlus Dashboard Access \& User Management
+## 1. Dashboard Access \& User Management

 ### Dashboard Environments (Login URLs)